Rhode Island Month-to-Month Lease Agreement

 Rhode Island landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent.
+This ensures smooth communication of legal notice smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

 • Code Violation Notice – Rhode Island landlords must disclose any outstanding housing violations before executing a rental agreement.